Everyone has something to hide

 Public awareness around digital privacy and feeling we should have “nothing to hide” is still quite low.
 Because the topic can be complicated (involving big tech, governments, activists and more) our perceptions about what needs to be protected, and why, is still in its infancy.
 When the machinations of big tech or governments judge and rank everything we do, we need to protect the right to make mistakes or have dissenting views.

-Privacy isn’t just for those who have nefarious reasons to hide things from others, but for everyone.
+Privacy and security aren’t just for those who have nefarious reasons to hide things from others, but for everyone.
 All “digital privacy” really and truly is the right to be human - flawed, prone to mistakes, and imperfect but willing to adapt and learn.
 And when our digital privacy is compromised, by big tech or by the government, it affects us all.
 The “nothing to hide” argument just doesn’t make sense, because we all have some things (not evil things) that we’d rather not be made public.